RepulsiveSheep/phc-bot/README.md

 ### Heroku

-This project was built with Heroku in mind, and I've also added app.json.
-So you can pretty much deploy the bot by clicking the button below:
+This project was built with Heroku in mind, and has an app.json file.
+So you can pretty much deploy the bot by clicking a deploy button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)